contactgrasp/dart/README.md

 - [contactgrasp/thermal_grasp](https://github.com/contactgrasp/thermal_grasp): Utilities for ContactGrasp, including GraspIt! sampler for initializing ContactGrasp.
 - [contactgrasp/ros_thermal_grasp](https://github.com/contactgrasp/dart): ROS code for executing ContactGrasp grasps with MoveIt!.

+## Setup

+- Compile and install using the provided `CMakeLists.txt`.
+Then, run the following commands from the root dir of this project:
+- `ln -s thermal_grasp/data/human_hand_meshes models/HumanHand/meshes`, where [`thermal_grasp`](https://github.com/contactgrasp/thermal_grasp) is the companion repository.
+- `mkdir grasps`: The grasps refined by this project's `grasp_analyzer` binary will be saved in this directory.
+- Download and unzip the [object models](https://github.com/contactgrasp/contactgrasp_data/blob/master/object_models.zip) into a directory named `object_models`.

 ## Documentation

 Unfortunately, the code is not very well documented right now.
 Please create issues for questions.